QUESTIONS AND ANSWERS ABOUT

 After the time specified by the manufacturer, check the primer by touching it.
 If the primer is dry then it is ready for the first coat of membrane.
 Drying times can vary depending on multiple factors not least of which is the specific primer used.

-A Crystal Sealer is a cementitious Construction Chemicals product designed to be applied to concrete which is leaking water.
+Construction Chemicals Crystal Sealer is a cementitious product designed to be applied to concrete which is leaking water.
 In time it will grow crystals into the concrete following the water paths through the concrete capillaries and eventually waterproofing said concrete.
-It is applied by brush in approximately 2-3 coats and then requires watering once every 24 hours for three days for maximum effectiveness.
+It is applied by brush in approximately 2-3 coats and then requires watering once every 24 hours for three days for to promote crystal growth.

-An epoxy primer should be used under a number of circumstances, including when working over uncured cement based products as well as on substrates that may be saturated with water after bad weather.
-It can also be used to prime substrates (such as PVC and Scyon) that may normally be very difficult to adhere waterproof membranes to using conventional water based primers.
+An epoxy primer such as Gripset E-60 or Hydro Static Epoxy should be used under a number of circumstances, including when working over uncured cement based products as well as on substrates that have a high moisture content.
+It can also be used to prime non-porous substrates (such as PVC, metal or Scyon) that may normally be very difficult to adhere waterproof membranes to using conventional water based primers.

-Solvent based membranes generally require that the substrate be perfectly dry prior to application of the membrane or an epoxy primer should be used if the substrate is damp.
-Solvent based membranes also contain Isocyanates which can be detrimental to human health and the applicator should wear appropriate breathing apparatus whilst working with them.
-Tiling on solvent based membranes can also be difficult, and it is recommended that the data sheet is referred to prior to tiling to prevent adhesion failure.
+Solvent based membranes such as Duram Multithane generally require that the substrate be perfectly dry prior to application of the membrane or require an epoxy primer to be used if the substrate is damp.
+Solvent based membranes also contain xylene and isocyanates which can be detrimental to human health and the applicator should wear appropriate breathing apparatus whilst working with them.
+Tiling on solvent based membranes can also be difficult, and it is highly recommended that the manufacturers data sheet be referred to prior to tiling.

 Most waterproof membranes have specific primers which are manufactured for use with them.
 In certain circumstances alternative primers need to be used such as epoxy, and you should consult the product data sheet or your waterproofing experts if in doubt.